koscew/Metis_Module1_EDA_Project/project_writeup.md

 3. Combining and converting date and time features into time series data
 4. Calculating the difference of the entry and the exit register values from previous register values which were mostly audited every 4 hours to get the features of the numbers of entires and exits at the periods
 5. Removing the outliers by the features of the numbers of entires and exits at the periods to reduce the effect from incorrect data entires
-6. Summing the the numbers of entires and exits at the periods to get the feature of the sum of entires and exits at the periods
+6. Summing the numbers of entires and exits at the periods to get the feature of the sum of entires and exits at the periods
 7. Combining the features of station names and linenames into a new feature to present the stations to distinguish different stations shared the same stations names
 8. Interpreting time series to the features of time periods (Late Night, Early Morning, Morning, Afternoon, Evening, Night), day of the week and weekday/weekend.